makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 }
 ```

-Notice that the session key tells us that this is a **new** session.
+Notice that the `session.new` key tells us that this is a **new** session.
 Now let’s pass the same Utterance to the Service Simulator again.
-Notice how the `"session"` key changes with this second request:
+Notice how the `session.new` key changes with this second request:

 ```json
 "session"=>{